Yann-Situ/MinvayuPolarPrinter/README.md

 >    - `M557` Define the probing grid
 >    - `M558` Set Z probe type, dive height, probing speed, travel speed between probe points, and probe recovery time
 >    - `M561` Clear height map (same as `G29 S2`)

+The user can also modify the **retractprobe.g** and the **deployprobe.g** files that are respectively called before and after probing.

+Currently, the board is configured with an endstop probing system. the endstop is connected to the *e0stop* pin.

 ---